 Where to get it?

 Virtual Server 2005 R2 SP1 is offered as a free download by Microsoft.
-It can be freely downloaded by visiting the following URL:

 In this article, we will deal with the 32-bit edition of this application.